Guaranteed Matrix Completion via Non-convex Factorization: Main Results

 The main result of this paper is that Algorithms 1-4 (standard optimization algorithms) will converge to the global optima of problem (P1) given in \eqref{P1} and reconstruct $M$ exactly with high probability, provided that the number of revealed entries is large enough.
-We will prove this theorem in Section \ref{section: proof of main thm, and lemmas}.
+Similar to the results for nuclear norm minimization \cite{candes2009exact,candes2010power, recht2011simpler,gross2011recovering}, the probability is taken with respect to the random choice of $\Omega$, and the result also applies to a uniform random model of $\Omega$.